 The Company capitalizes certain costs incurred for the development of its Kneat Gx software platform in accordance with IAS 38, Intangible Assets.
 The capitalized costs include the costs directly attributable to preparing the intangible asset for its intended use, net of any qualifying research and development tax credits which are subject to audit by tax authorities.
 Management estimates the expected term over which the Company will receive benefits from the software application to be five years.
 A change in these estimates would have a significant impact on the carrying value of the intangible asset, the amounts receivable for the research and development tax credit and the amortization and expenses recognized in the consolidated statements of loss and comprehensive loss.
-The Company also applies judgment in determining the specific development costs that meet the Company's capitalization criteria.
+The Company also applies judgement in determining the specific development costs that meet the Company's capitalization criteria.

-Other areas of uncertainty are related to the incremental borrowing rate inherent in leases, estimation of expected credit losses, the measurement and recoverability of property, plant and equipment and the measurement of share-based arrangements.
+Other areas of uncertainty are related to the incremental borrowing rate inherent in the leases, the variability in the EURIBOR element of the debt facility interest rate, estimation of expected credit losses, the measurement and recoverability of property, plant and equipment and the measurement of share-based arrangements.